weizhiao/rust-elfloader/README.md

 }
 ```

-## mini-loader
-[mini-loader](https://github.com/weizhiao/elf_loader/tree/main/mini-loader) is implemented based on the `elf_loader` library. mini-loader can load and execute elf files, and currently only supports `x86_64`.

 # TODO
 * Support more CPU instruction sets.
 * Further optimize performance using portable simd.
-...

 # Minimum Supported Rust Version
 Rust 1.85 or higher.